 A few readers have asked for an update on Some Boy's school.
-I shared awhile back that getting him going in kindergarten was kind of an ordeal for us, and we've setup an IEP and some extra support systems to ease the transition.
+I shared awhile back that getting him going in kindergarten was kind of an ordeal for us.
+We've setup an IEP and some extra support systems to ease the transition.

 I hear people in the education community talk a lot about how children learn differently.
 “My child learns kinesthetically,” they'll say, or “Mine is a visual learner.”
 Debates about curriculum and strategies are endless, with one study proving one methodology and another showing completely different data.